cwi-swat/rascal-scape/README.md

  * RB stands for `<R1(1), R1(1)>` (RightBottom)

 ## Dim
+Is an abstract data type consisting of constructors *pxl* en *pct*.
 * `pxl(dim)` the size in pixels
 * `pct(dim)` the size in procents
 * `pxl(padding)`